02. Pacific: My First True Encounter

 We often assume we understand things like other people's pain, the taste of exotic food, or the customs of a foreign land.
-But when we experience them ourselves, we are often stunned to realize how little we actually knew.
+But when we experience them ourselves, we are often stunned by how little we actually knew.

-That was exactly how I felt when I first sailed out into the vast Pacific.
+That is exactly how I feel as I first sail out into the vast Pacific.

 Nothing surrounds me but the endless sea.

-At the end of each summer, typhoon waves roar and crash onto the shore—but now, even bigger waves are striking my small sailboat, Aomi, one after another.
+At the end of each summer, typhoon waves roar and crash onto the shore.
+But now, even larger waves are striking my small sailboat, Aomi, one after another.

-My head aches with pain.
-Dizziness and nausea take over.
-The pain in my stomach is so sharp that I can trace my stomach's exact shape.
-Lying in my cabin bed, I feel the days slipping by, one after another.
+My head throbs with pain.
+Dizziness and nausea overwhelm me.
+The pain in my stomach is so sharp that I can trace its exact shape.
+Lying in my narrow bunk inside the cabin, I feel the days slipping by, one after another.

 At the stern, a handmade wind vane steers Aomi automatically as she pushes forward, resisting the waves.

 Aomi is strong, but I am too weak.
-Yet, back when I was in Japan, everyone thought I would never get seasick.
+Yet back in Japan, everyone thought I would never get seasick.

-Maybe my muscles have been unconsciously fighting the motion, draining my strength even as I lie in bed.
-On top of that, I haven't eaten in two days—ever since the storm began.
+Perhaps my muscles have been unconsciously fighting the motion, draining my strength even as I lie in my bunk.
+On top of that, I have not eaten in two days, ever since the storm began.

 Exhaustion and hunger have drained me to my physical limit.
 Even lifting my hand to check my watch feels impossible.

 I need to eat soon while I still have the strength to move.
-If I don't, exhaustion will overtake me, and I'll die.
+If I do not, exhaustion will overtake me, and I will die.

-With the last of my strength, I get out of bed.
+With the last of my strength, I get up from my bunk.
 Sitting on the floor—barely the size of a tatami mat—I open a can of peaches.

-Afraid my stomach might reject them, I carefully spoon the peaches into my mouth, trying not to hit my nose as my body moves up and down with the violent motion of the floor.
+Afraid my stomach might reject them, I carefully spoon the peaches into my mouth, trying not to hit my nose as my body moves violently up and down with the cabin floor.

 To my surprise, the peaches taste incredible.
-Before I know it, I've eaten the entire can.
-I've never been so impressed by canned food in my life.
+Before I know it, I have eaten the entire can.
+I have never been so impressed by canned food in my life.

 Once my hunger is satisfied, I press my nose against the acrylic pane of the cabin's tiny window and stare out at the raging sea.
-It feels like looking out from a mountain hut, but instead of mountains, I'm surrounded by towering waves.
+It feels like looking out from a mountain hut, but instead of mountains, I am surrounded by towering waves.

-The journey to San Francisco, my destination across the Pacific, stretches over 8,000 km.
-That's one-fifth of the distance around the equator—yet I already feel weak at the very start.
+The journey to San Francisco, my destination across the Pacific, stretches over 8,000 kilometers.
+That is one-fifth of the distance around the equator, yet I already feel weak at the very start.

 Can I really cross the vast Pacific Ocean alone?
 Do I have the mental and physical strength to survive this fierce ocean?
 Has Heaven given me the power and skill to return alive to solid ground?
-I crawl back onto my rocking bed and bury my aching head under the blanket.
+I crawl back onto my violently rocking bunk, lying there and burying my aching head under the blanket.

-Suddenly, without any sign at all, the intense rocking stops.
+Suddenly, without any warning, the intense rocking stops.
 Curious, I glance at the cabin's compass.
 Strangely, Aomi is dozens of degrees off course.
 I open the cabin hatch and look out to adjust the wind vane and sails.

 In the next instant, the sea rises into a towering hill, foaming white before crashing over my head.